aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/protectiontype/_index.md

 ### Remarks

 This property allows to retrieve the currently set document protection type.
-To change the document protection type use the [`Protect`](../protect) and [`Unprotect`](../unprotect) methods.When a document is protected, the user can make only limited changes, such as adding annotations, making revisions, or completing a form.
+To change the document protection type use the [`Protect`](../protect) and [`Unprotect`](../unprotect) methods.

+When a document is protected, the user can make only limited changes, such as adding annotations, making revisions, or completing a form.

 Note that document protection is different from write protection.
 Write protection is specified using the [`WriteProtection`](../writeprotection)